JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 **Does region influence charges?**
 - Visualisations used: Boxplots and violin plots by region.
 I used a boxplot and found limited evidence that region influenced charges.
 I then used a violin plot to delve deeper.
-The plot tpyes made it easy to compare distributions across the four regions.
+The plot types made it easy to compare distributions across the four regions.
 These visuals helped confirm that region had limited influence.

 **Do other demographic factors (like sex and number of children) affect charges?**
 - Visualisations used: Boxplots with smoker hue